UBC Home

 Location: At the Museum of Anthropology at UBC, in Vancouver, for ten weeks with a two-week placement at one of the six Indigenous partner organizations.

-Accommodation: Housing on the UBC campus will be available to rent for the Spring internship period.
-Please indicate if you would like to access accommodation on campus in your cover letter.
+Accommodation: Housing on the UBC campus is available to rent for the Spring internship period, but is not available during the Fall internship.
+If you are applying for the Spring internship, please indicate if you would like to access accommodation on campus in your cover letter.
+Cost of housing/accommodation is not covered by the program.

 Who can apply?
 Indigenous community members from North America with a demonstrated interest in cultural heritage management, as well as people whose creative, professional or academic work supports the continuation, interpretation and safeguarding of Indigenous cultures.